LorenzoValente3/Deep-Learning-Models/README.md

 Implementation of _Deep Convolutional Generative Adversarial Network_ with a custom training loop that aims at generating Polynomial data samples.

 #### Model
-Different implementation of the same DCGAN Model as before.
+A different implementation of the same DCGAN Model as before.
-In this case the *generator* and *discriminator* model are tailored on a different dataset with different image size.
+In this case, the *generator* and *discriminator* models are tailored on a different dataset with different image sizes.
 The main difference with the previous implementation is the custom training function.
-In fact, in this implementation we loop the training step over the epochs and the losses are computed through the in-built function `model.train_on_batch` of the _models_ defined.
+In fact, in this implementation, we loop the training step over the epochs and the losses are computed through the in-built function `model.train_on_batch` of the _models_ defined.

 #### Results
-Below the generated images after 1000 epochs and original dataset are shown.
+Below the generated images after 1000 epochs and the original dataset are shown.
-The generator and discriminator training losses stored during the training process are plot as well.
+The generator and discriminator training losses stored during the training process are plotted as well.
-For this latter plot, we can see that no proper equilibrium between generator and discriminator losses is reached, due to the great fluctuation in the discrimanator values.
+For this latter plot, we can see that no proper equilibrium between generator and discriminator losses is reached, due to the great fluctuation in the discriminator values.
 This result suggests that this implementation needs to be improved.

 <p align="center">